 To keep it fresh and bright, the design team intermixed grey and white tones on walls and in furnishings — and nearly every item was custom-ordered from Italy.
-In the family room, they brought in the leather Marino sectional and a set of Carrie swivel chairs to pair with a custom-made media center.
+In the family room, they brought in a leather sectional and a set of Carrie swivel chairs to pair with a custom-made media center.
 “We wanted to keep the spaces sophisticated, but also fun,” the design team shared.

 In the dining room, white One and Only dining chairs pop against the high-gloss One and Only dining table and One and Only buffet.
 “They are a classic couple, but they don’t mind pushing the envelope with some pops of color here and there,” they said.
 To that end, they hung works of art aptly named "Illuminessence" and "Illuminated," both vibrant and abstract.